RysteQ/SBOS/README.md

 So, I have a professor in my university that is responsible to teach me and the rest of the class about operating systems and I really liked the subject and I still do.
 Now you see, I failed to get a passing grade, **alongside the  80% of the class**, so I decided to make this operating system as a gift to my professor and because I really like low level programming.
 Also, I do not hate the professor, if anything I really like his lessons although I still feel a bit sour about the grade I got.

+Now let me say this, this small project of mine should not be taken seriously at all, I am someone who knows very few things in assembly and how to write a bootloader.
+I made this because I wanted to, not because it has some meaning to anyone else other than me.

 <br>

 ## How to run on a linux machine